zenhack/mule/doc/crash-course.md

 -42 : int
 ```

-Positive integers may optional have a leading plus sign:
+Positive integers may optionally have a leading plus sign:

 ```
 #mule> +42